zeroet/Webserv/README.md

 # Webserv 42 Paris 09 / 06 / 2022 ~ 03 / 09 / 2022

-Team
 ---
+## Team
+---
 Server Config : cjung-mo, hyungyoo.
 SocketI/O : seyun.
 Request Parsing: keulee.
 Resoponse Parsing: eyoo.

 ---
 ## Projet
 ---
-This is a Ecole 42 Project.
+This is a Ecole 42 Project with C++.
 This project implements a simple web server based on HTTP/1.1 protocol.
 It implements Get, Post, and Delete methods.
 This server provoide static web page and dynamic pages with CGI(PHP).
 The Configuration file was inspired by Nginx format and the server contorls event management with Epoll socket I/O.